JesseKartabani/CS50/Week3/README.md

 # Plurality.c

 Command line simulation of a plurality election.

-This problem set included distrubution code as a starting point.
-The functions I completed can be found under specifications.
+This problem set included distrubution code as a starting point, the functions I completed can be found under specifications.

 ### Background